DynamicDevices/meta-mono/README.md

 4.8.0.382

-* Maintainer has tested Poky (morty) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application
+* Maintainer has tested Poky (master, morty) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

 #### 28/07/2015